-In our two major cities of Hobart and Launceston you'll also discover fine examples of nineteenth and twentieth century architectural styles – Regency, Victorian and Edwardian.
+Both Hobart and Launceston have many fine examples of 19th and 20th century architectural styles, including Regency, Victorian and Edwardian.

 For a glimpse of more recent history, the well-preserved former hydro village of Tarraleah evokes life in the 1930s with beautifully crafted timber cabins and a stunning Art Deco lodge.
 And on the west coast, the restored Gaiety Theatre in Zeehan is a reminder of the mining boom in “silver city”.
 Built in 1898, the theatre was the largest concert hall in Australia at the time, with seating for more than 1000 patrons and a busy program of touring performances.
 See the theatre as part of a visit to the West Coast Heritage Centre).

 Wherever you travel in Tasmania, there are stories to be found in the corridors and facades of its precious old buildings.